Spend Your Golden Years on Lake Anna

 With over 200 miles of shoreline and even more to do on land, your life doesn’t have to stop just because you’re retiring.

-There’s so much more to do on the water.
+There’s so much more to do on the water, too.
 Go boating, jet skiing, tubing, wakeboarding and more on the lake to maintain an active lifestyle.
 Canoeing and kayaking are more relaxing activities that get you closer to nature.
-Your family will love visiting you in Lake Anna and spending their days on the lake or exploring the area’s natural surroundings.
+Your family will love visiting you at Lake Anna and spending their days on the lake or exploring the area’s natural surroundings.

 Off the water, Lake Anna is home to Lake Anna State Park.
 This is the perfect backdrop for a day of hiking through wooded forests and spotting the wildlife.
-There are also a number of historical sites, golf courses and more nearby.
+There are also many historical sites, golf courses and more nearby.

 The counties around Lake Anna offer a lot of charm, but you may start to yearn for some of the amenities of a larger city.
-If you decide to retire at Lake Anna, you won’t be too far from a number of cities, including Charlottesville, Culpeper, Fredericksburg and Richmond.
+If you decide to retire at Lake Anna, you will be just around the corner from several cities, including Charlottesville, Culpeper, Fredericksburg and Richmond.
 There you will find premier shopping, dining and entertainment.